Car bomb at Colombian police academy kills nine, injures 24

-BOGOTA (Reuters) - A car bomb exploded at a police academy in Colombia’s capital Bogota on Thursday, killing at least nine people and wounding over 20 in an attack that prompted fears of a return to
+BOGOTA (Reuters) - A car bomb exploded at a police academy in Colombia’s capital Bogota on Thursday, killing at least nine people and wounding over 20 in an attack that prompted fears of a return to the country’s violent past.

-The car rammed into the grounds of the General Santander School in the south of the capital before the explosion, which shattered windows of apartments in the vicinity.
+According to authorities, the car, a gray Nissan Patrol, broke through checkpoints at 9.30 a.m.
+(1430 GMT) into the grounds of the General Santander School in the south of the capital before it exploded, shattering windows of apartments in the vicinity.

-President Ivan Duque called the bomb a “miserable terrorist act...against our police” and said he was returning to the capital from the west of the country, where he had been attending a meeting on security.
+President Ivan Duque called the bomb a “crazy terrorist act” against unarmed cadets and said he had ordered police and the military to find the perpetrators and bring them to justice.

-He said he had ordered security forces to find the perpetrators and bring them to justice.
-It was not immediately clear whether the attacker or attackers managed to escape, or died at the scene.
+“Colombians have never yielded to terrorism, we have always defeated it.
+This will not be an exception,” he told a news conference at the school.

-The Defense Ministry said in a statement that nine people were killed and 24 wounded, but did not say if the casualties were police or civilians.
-There was no immediate claim of responsibility for the attack.
+Investigators had identified the car’s driver as Jose Aldemar Rojas Rodriguez, who was among the dead, said Colombia Attorney General Nestor Humberto Martinez.
+He said the car was carrying 80 kilograms (176 lb) of the high explosive pentolite, which has been used in the past by Colombia’s rebel guerrilla groups.

-A police helicopter hovered over the area and family members of cadets at the academy were gathered, many crying as they sought information.
-Ambulances were still leaving the scene.
+There was no immediate claim of responsibility for the attack and Humberto Martinez said investigators were searching for its “intellectual authors.”

-Images on social media showed the remains of a vehicle in flames in the parking area of the police school, and emergency responders at the scene.
+The Defense Ministry said in a statement that nine people were killed and 24 wounded.
+Eight of the deceased were cadets at the academy, police said.

-“It was a car bomb that unfortunately broke through the security checkpoints,” Vice President Marta Lucia Ramirez told reporters.
+A police helicopter hovered over the area and family members gathered, many crying as they sought information.
+Images on social media showed the remains of a vehicle in flames in the parking area, and emergency responders at the scene.

-Car bombs were frequent during decades of civil war between the state and various leftist rebel groups, as well as in the violence involving the Medellin drug cartel led by dead drug lord Pablo Escobar.
+Car bombs were frequent in Colombia during decades of civil war between the state and various leftist rebel groups, as well as in violence involving the Medellin drug cartel led by dead drug lord Pablo Escobar.

 The worst of the war, which killed some 260,000 and left millions displaced, ended when the government reached a peace agreement with the Revolutionary Armed Forces of Colombia (FARC) in 2016.

-The last major attack was in January 2018 when the largest active rebel group, the National Liberation Army (ELN), detonated a bomb in the northern port city of Barranquilla, killing five police officers and injuring dozens.
+The last major attack was in January 2018 when the biggest rebel group that remains active, the National Liberation Army (ELN), detonated a bomb in the northern port city of Barranquilla, killing five police officers and injuring dozens.

 The ELN, made up of some 2,000 fighters and considered a terrorist organization by the United States, has been in talks with the government since February 2017 to end the conflict.